Using public transport in Rome could be challenging: let us guide you through buses, metro, tramways and even trains in the easiest way possible!

 Buses and trams: the wide network of public transports in Rome

-Buses and streetcar connect all areas of the capital, both in the center and in the suburbs.
+Buses and trams connect all areas of the capital, both in the center and on the outskirts.

-There are 6 streetcar lines, operating from 5:30 AM to midnight:
+There are 6 tram lines, active from 5.30 am to midnight

-- First, we mention line 8, because it is the most interesting from a tourist point of view: it connects Piazza Venezia (Roman Forum area) to Trastevere;
+- First of all, we mention line 8, because it is the most interesting from a tourist point of view: it connects Piazza Venezia (Fori Romani area) to Trastevere;

 - Secondly, line 2 connects Piazza Mancini to Piazzale Flaminio;